How to Use Social Proof to Boost Your Sales

 What’s better than a few good words from Dave?
 A 300-word case study from David Johnson, Managing Director of AeroSpan Industries that goes into fine detail how your service/product solved a very specific problem.

-Any business that see your ecommerce website design would read the case study and immediately know that you have the solution for them.
+Any business that see your website would read the case study and immediately know that you have the solution for them.
 They would be able to see David’s picture, visit the company’s site and know right away that the review is authentic and true.

 Whatever your product or service is, if you can find just one or two customers who will be happy to feature on your website, this will really legitimise your company and reassure new customers.